Living Room Winter Decor Decorating Ideas

 Rustic stone planter with cotton balls.
 A little bit of green moss for filler and color contrast.
 I love the different textures.

-Wood tobacco basket with gathered twigs tied with a natural fabric bow.
-I like this setting for the contrast in shapes and textures.
+A rectangle wood tobacco basket with gathered twigs tied with a natural fabric bow provides texture, shape and a natural look.

-Twine~wrapped books.
-These have been on the coffee table and are now one the bookcase.
+Jute twine-wrapped books.
+These have been on the coffee table and are now on the bookcase.
 I never get tired of them.

 A brown craft paper covered book paired with a white candle.